phphe/he-tree/packages/docs-site/docs/en/v2/api.md

 The trigger element css class.
 Default is the node self.
 Can be child element of node.
 A node can has multiple trigger elements.

+#### dragOverThrottleInterval

+`number, default: 0`.

+throttle interval for dragover event, increasing it can improve performance, in milliseconds.

 ### methods

 #### getNodeByElement